bofie/cs168_student/projects/proj1_chat/spec.md

     $ python basic_server.py 12345

-The client should accept two command line arguments, one describing the server to connect to, and a second describing the server port:
+The client should accept two command line arguments: the hostname (or IP address) of the server to connect to, and the server port:

     $ python basic_client.py localhost 12345